destinyae/deepbookv3/README.md

 The `BalanceManager` is a shared object that holds all balances of a single account.
 It has one owner and can have up to 1000 traders.
 When creating a `BalanceManager`, the sender of the transaction becomes the owner.
 The owner can add or remove traders.
 The owner cannot be changed.
 The owner can deposit and withdraw funds from the `BalanceManager` as well as place orders, stake, and more.
 A trader cannot deposit and withdraw funds, but can do everything else.
 All actions are shared between owner/traders.
 For example, one trader can cancel an order placed by another trader within the same `BalanceManager`.
-With exception to swaps, all interactions with DeepBook will require a `BalanceManager` as one of its inputs.
+Except for swaps, all interactions with DeepBook will require a `BalanceManager` as one of its inputs.
 When orders are matched, funds will be transferred to / from the `BalanceManager`.
 A single `BalanceManager` can be used between all pools.

 ## Pool